-(i) When referencing a post of Type 1, 2, or 4, the wooden post shall stand not less than 1 metre high and be marked "Mon" on the side facing the standard post.
-The top of a hewn post shall be pointed to shed water, or, if milled, the top shall be chamfered. (ii) When accompanying a post of Type 5, the wooden reference post shall be painted white if possible, shall stand not less than 30 cm high, and shall be marked "IP" on the side facing the Type 5 post.
-A wooden post accompanying a Type 5 post set under subsections (a), (b), or (c) of section 4.06 shall also bear the location post number and claim name, either carved or painted thereon.
-When accompanying a Type 5 post set under subsection (d) of section 4.06, the wooden post shall show the lot number only in addition to "IP".
-The lot number may be either carved or painted thereon.

-(b) A metal reference post, which shall consist of an aluminum plate of approximately 22-gauge thickness, approximately 10 x 20 cm in size, bolted to a galvanized angle-iron post.
+- (i) When referencing a post of Type 1, 2, or 4, the wooden post shall stand approximately 1 metre high and be marked "Mon" on the side facing the standard post.
+The top of a hewn post shall be pointed to shed water, or, if milled, the top should be chamfered. - (ii) When accompanying a post of Type 5, the wooden reference post shall be painted white, if possible, shall stand approximately 30 cm high, and shall be marked "IP" or "AP" on the side facing the Type 5 post.
+A wooden post accompanying a Type 5 post set under section 4.06 shall also bear the letters "MC" and the record number, either carved or painted thereon.
+When accompanying a Type 5 post set under subsection (e) of section 4.06, the wooden post shall show the letters "MC", record number and R/W in addition to "IP".
+These may be either carved or painted thereon. - (b) A metal reference post, which shall consist of an aluminum plate of approximately 22-gauge thickness, approximately 10 by 20 cm in size, bolted to a galvanized angle-iron post.
 The plate shall be marked "B.C.L.S.
 Survey Post 20 cm from this Ref.
-Post".
+Post."

-When used to accompany a post of Type 1, 2, or 4, the metal post shall stand not less than 1 metre high, or if used to accompany a post of Type 5, it shall not be less than 30 cm high.
+When used to accompany a post of Type 1, 2, or 4, the metal post shall stand approximately 1 metre high, or if used to accompany a post of Type 5, approximately 30 cm high.